applicaster/developer.applicaster.com/content/Apple-TV-Admin-Settings-Guide/Admin-settings-apple-tv.md

 ## Applicaster Admin settings for Apple TV

+Applicaster AppleTV gives you the chance to provide your users with the perfect TV viewing experience.
+This product consists of few elements, such as various screens and a menu, that structure that app clearly for you as a broadcaster and your users.
+From a content point of view, you can set the Type and Order across the app.
+From a design pont of view, you can set the text color, background color or add a background asset.

+Please follow the below guidelines in order to complete the app configuration:

 ### Define the app data
 **TV Menu Collection** - UI tag: `tv_menu_collection`.
 This collection should include the TV Home Collection and all the relevant Top Level / Generic categories we want to show  in the app top menu (The TV Home Collection is mandatory, the others TLCs are optional).